Tax the Rich, Say Mamdani, Sanders, and NYC Inauguration Crowd

 “New York, we have chosen courage over fear,” said Ocasio-Cortez, whose district spans the Bronx and Queens.
 “We have chosen prosperity for the many over spoils for the few.
 And when the entrenched ways would rather have us dig in our feet and seek refuge in the past, we have chosen instead to turn towards making a new future for all of us.”

-As NYC kicked off the new year with progressive city leadership, 2025 findings from the Bloomberg Billionaire Index sparked fresh wealth tax demands.
+As NYC kicked off the new year with progressive city leadership, 2025 findings from the Bloomberg Billionaire Index fresh wealth tax demands.
 According to the tracker, the world’s 500 richest people added a record $2.2 trillion to their collective fortunes last year.
-About a quarter of that went to just eight Big Tech billionaires: Jeff Bezos, Sergey Brin, Michael Dell, Larry Ellison, Jensen Huang, Elon Musk, Larry Page, and Mark Zuckerberg.
+About a quarter of that went to just eight billionaires: , Sergey Brin, Michael Dell, Larry Ellison, Jensen Huang, , Larry Page, and .

 Mamdani acknowledged Thursday that for much of history, the response from City Hall to the question of who New York belongs to has been, “It belongs only to the wealthy and well-connected, those who never strain to capture the attention of those in power.”

-In the years ahead, he pledged, “City Hall will deliver an agenda of safety, affordability, and abundance, where government looks and lives like the people it represents, never flinches in the fight against corporate greed, and refuses to cower before challenges that others have deemed too complicated.”
+In the years ahead, he pledged, “City Hall will deliver an agenda of safety, affordability, and abundance, where government looks and lives like the people it represents, never flinches in the fight against , and refuses to cower before challenges that others have deemed too complicated.”

 “Together, we will tell a new story of our city,” the mayor said.
 “This will not be a tale of one city, governed only by the 1%.
 Nor will it be a tale of two cities, the rich versus the poor.
 It will be a tale of 8.5 million cities, each of them a New Yorker with hopes and fears, each a universe, each of them woven together.”